 The Philippian believers, his brothers in Christ, may have thought that Paul’s imprisonment interfered with the spread of the message about God’s Son.
 The apostle wanted them to know that this was not the case.
 Instead of his confinement presenting an obstacle, it had contributed to the advancement of the evangel.
 “In the whole praetorium and to all the rest,” it had been manifest or come to be well known that his bonds were “in Christ” or that he was suffering because of being Christ’s disciple.
 It seems likely that the “praetorium” designates the praetorian or imperial guard in Rome.
 According to Acts 28:16, a soldier guarded Paul.
 As different soldiers would have guard duty, they would have learned about the reason for the apostle’s confinement, and word would have spread throughout the praetorian guard about him.
 Talk was not limited to the guard.
 “All the rest,” or others besides the Roman soldiers, learned about Paul and the reason for his confinement.
 (1:12, 13)

 As far as most of the brothers or fellow believers were concerned, Paul’s bonds or his faithful endurance of confinement for Christ’s name had greatly emboldened them to speak God’s word or the message about Christ fearlessly.
 (See the Notes section regarding the words “in [the] Lord.”)
 Not all, however, were rightly motivated.
 Certain ones were envious of Paul and manifested a spirit of rivalry.
 They may have wanted to exalt themselves and advance their own cause.
 (Compare 2 Corinthians 11:4, 5; Galatians 6:12, 13.)
 Others, however, proclaimed Christ out of “good will,” or they were kindly disposed toward the apostle.
 They wanted to see the cause of Christ advanced despite Paul’s being in confinement.
 Their preaching of Christ was rightly motivated, “out of love.”
 Their objective was pure, wanting others to accept Christ as Lord and to be reconciled to the Father through him.
 They recognized that Paul was in prison for a noble reason—“for the defense of the evangel.”
 This could mean that the confinement provided him with an opportunity to defend the evangel against false charges (1:7; compare Acts 9:15; 23:11; 27:24) or that he found himself in bonds because he had defended (and continued to defend) the glad tidings about Jesus Christ.
-(1:14-16)
+(1:14-16; see the Notes section.)

 The others were preaching Christ with a contentious or quarrelsome spirit.
 According to another significance of the Greek word eritheía, selfishness or selfish ambition motivated them.
 They lacked purity or sincerity.
 Mean-spirited, they thought to cause distress for Paul while he found himself in bonds.
 In seeking to undermine and demean Paul’s labors, they would have revealed themselves to be persons intent on adding to the burden he was under while in confinement.
 (1:17)